porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.examples.md

 ## Basic example

-<Playground :markup="basic" :config="config"></Playground>

-You can set the `open` property to `true` so that the accordion is open by default.
-<Playground :markup="basicOpen" :config="config"></Playground>
+<PlaygroundStatic :frameworks="codeExample" :config="config" :markup="basic"></PlaygroundStatic>

 The accordion width is 100% of the parent container.
 We do strongly advise you to not use the full display width, as this will quickly result in a loss of context.
-Parent containers with a maximum width of 800px are recommended.
+Parent containers with a maximum width of `800px` are recommended.

-### Headline Tag

-The `tag` property needs to be set in order for the accordion to fit into the outline of the page.
-If there is no `tag` property provided, it defaults to `h2`.
-For instance our example accordions use heading level 3 because they are contained in sections titled with a level 2 heading.

 ### Event binding